Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

             row['__str'] = str(obj)
         return row

-Note that widget itself is dependent on ``base_min.htm`` Jinja2 template included Javascript files: Knockout.js, ``app.js``, ``ko-grid.js`` and so on.
+Note that widget itself is dependent on ``base_min.htm`` Jinja2 template which includes Javascript files: Knockout.js, ``app.js``, ``ko-grid.js`` and so on.
 Either use ``base_min.htm`` as base template for your project, or develop a separate templates with these client-side scripts included.